Subject · Engineering

 Maths and Physics underpinnings

-Strong A-level / BTEC Engineering students usually have strong A-level Maths and Physics alongside.
-Tutoring on Maths and Physics frequently delivers more value than tutoring engineering-specific content directly — engineering questions become tractable when the underlying maths and physics is fluent.
+Strong A-level and BTEC Engineering students usually have strong A-level Maths and Physics alongside.
+Tutoring on Maths and Physics frequently delivers more value than tutoring engineering-specific content directly; engineering questions become tractable when the underlying maths and physics is fluent.

 CAD and design-software skills